 |mParticle Account & Account Information||mParticle||https://app.mparticle.com/login||You must have an active mParticle Account to utilize their services with Braze.|

-If you want to connect your mobile and web apps to Braze, then you will need to use the embedded kit integration below.
+If you want to connect your mobile and web apps to Braze, you will need to use the embedded kit integration below.

-If you have backend data outside of your apps, then you’ll want to use the Server API integration to pipe that data into Braze.
+If you have backend data outside of your apps, you’ll want to use the Server API integration to pipe that data into Braze.

 Please note that regardless of approach, it is necessary to integrate the mParticle embedded kit.